-ENGL 800 Introduction to Research 3 cr.
+ENGL 800 Introduction to Research in Composition and TESOL 3 cr.

 Introduces students to various types of research in Composition and TESOL for examining the transmission of literacy.

 ENGL 808 Technology and Literacy 3 cr.

 Presents an overview of the interrelationship between literacy and technology.
 Demonstrates approaches to teaching English using computer technology.